 Set in the anxious summer after the September 11th attacks, this story of two women —their friendship, their marriages, private ambitions and fears — considers the aspects of ourselves we show and those we conceal, and the repercussions of our choices.

-INTERNATIONAL BESTSELLING AUTHOR OF THE MURDERER'S DAUGHTERS
+INTERNATIONAL BESTSELLING AUTHOR OF COMMENCEMENT, MAINE, AND THE ENGAGEMENTS